gabrielchiarel/gabrielchiarel/README.md

-👋 Hi, I’m @gabrielchiarel, and I'm working to become an experient and good engineer software, by now I'm currently studying systems analysis and development on UNISINOS in Rio Grande do Sul - Brazil.
+👋 Hi, I’m @gabrielchiarel, and I'm working to become an experient and good software engineer, by now I'm currently studying systems analysis and development on UNISINOS in Rio Grande do Sul - Brazil.

 <!---